Uzbekistan: Economy

 Uzbekistan has a GNI per capita of US$2,020 in 2018 dollars, resulting in a PPP equivalent of US$7,230.
 Economic production is concentrated in commodities.
 In 2011, Uzbekistan was the world's seventh-largest producer and fifth-largest exporter of cotton as well as the seventh-largest world producer of gold.
 It is also a regionally significant producer of natural gas, coal, copper, oil, silver and uranium.

 Agriculture employs 27% of Uzbekistan's labour force and contributes 17.4% of its GDP (2012 data).
 Cultivable land is 4.4 million hectares, or about 10% of Uzbekistan's total area.
 While official unemployment is very low, underemployment – especially in rural areas – is estimated to be at least 20%.
 Cotton production in Uzbekistan is important to the national economy of the country.
-Uzbek cotton is even used to make banknotes in South Korea.
+Uzbek cotton is used to make banknotes in South Korea.
 Uzbek cotton exports have become the cause of a scandal related to the Russian-Ukrainian war and sanctions imposed on the Russian military industry.
 According to the Organized Crime and Corruption Reporting Project (OCCRP), Vlast, and iStories, after 24 February 2022, Uzbekistan significantly increased its exports of cotton pulp and nitrocellulose to Russia, key components for the manufacture of explosives and gunpowder.
 According to Ekonomichna Pravda, at least two large Uzbek exporters have been working with Russian military-industrial complex enterprises.
-Documents from the Federal Tax Service of the Russian Federation confirm that at least three Russian companies - Bina Group, Khimtrade, and Lenakhim - sold imported cotton pulp in Russia to military plants under US sanctions.
+Documents from the Federal Tax Service of the Russian Federation confirm that at least three Russian companies – Bina Group, Khimtrade, and Lenakhim – sold imported cotton pulp in Russia to military plants under US sanctions.
+The use of child labour in Uzbekistan has led several companies, including Tesco, C&A, Marks & Spencer, Gap, and H&M, to boycott Uzbek cotton.

 The country has a considerable production of carrots as well.
-The use of child labour in Uzbekistan has led several companies, including Tesco, C&A, Marks & Spencer, Gap, and H&M, to boycott Uzbek cotton.